senzing-garage/knowledge-base/proposals/file-layout.md

 1. **Notes**
     1. The "data" directory refers to the directory containing actual data (e.g. `cnv.ibm`, `gnv.ibm`).
        It does not refer to the the directory that holds version subdirectories.
-    1. To disambiguate "floating" paths from versioned paths, the use of the `/latest` directory as a soft link to the version of Senzing software might be used as the system default.

 ## Projects